creeping-vampires/neura-vaults-contracts/README.md

 ### Deposit Process

-The deposit process in the YieldAllocatorVault follows the standard ERC-4626 pattern:
+The deposit process in the Neura-Vault follows the standard ERC-4626 pattern:

 1. User calls `deposit(assets, receiver)` function with the amount of assets to deposit
 2. Contract calculates the number of shares to mint based on the current share price